Woman claiming to be $1bn Powerball winner filmed at store that sold ticket

 “The Golden State luck was in full force as California also sold SEVEN additional tickets that matched 5 numbers missing just the Powerball, winning $448,750 each, in Hayward, La Puente, Los Angeles, Northridge, San Francisco, Santa Clara, and South Lake Tahoe,” the lottery said in a tweet.

-The jackpot’s winner can choose the total jackpot paid out either in yearly increments or an amount of $558.1m before taxes.
+Las Palmitas Mini Marker is around the corner from LA’s notorious’s Skid Row neighbourhood and just a 30-minute drive from the convenience store in Altadena where Powerball winner Edwin Castro purchased his ticket for last November’s $2.04bn jackpot.

-Mr Herrera, who has owned the store for seven years, said he planned to use his $1 million seller bonus to expand his business and take his family on a vacation to Cabo San Lucas or Cancun in Mexico.
+The jackpot’s winner can choose the total jackpot paid out either in yearly increments or a one-time lump sum.

 Join our commenting forum